Published 8 Sep 2022

 A 100 hour inspection is a type of maintenance assessment for commercial aircrafts under 12,500 pounds.
 This is performed after every 100 hours of flight time by an FAA (Federal Aviation Administration) certified A&P (Airframe and/or Powerplant) mechanic or by the aircraft manufacturer.
 100 hour inspections are compliance requirements under FAR’s (Federal Aviation regulations) 91.409 to ensure the safety and airworthiness of an aircraft.

 A 100-hour inspection checklist is a tool guide in assessing an aircraft’s suitability and safety.
-Use this to strengthen compliance with FAA requirements and assure airworthiness of your aircraft.
-This checklist is based on a CESSNA 172 100 hour inspection checklist and covers only the first set of operations required for CESSNA 172.
-You can customize this template according to your inspection procedures.
-This checklist includes:
+Use this to strengthen compliance with FAA requirements and assure the airworthiness of your aircraft or airplane.
+This checklist is based on a CESSNA 172 100-hour inspection checklist and covers only the first set of operations required for CESSNA 172.

 - Aircraft details such as registration number